This park preserves some of nature’s most majestic, naturally occurring, stone bridges.

-Remote and relatively unknown, these staggering natural monuments stretch their glorious spans across ancient Anasazi cliff dwellings, sacred pictographs, and the pristine white sandstone of Utah’s deserted southeastern landscape.
-Unlike the exposed rock arches that cling their last remnants on the edges of cliffs and ridges, these sacred bridges hide deep within the canyon’s forgotten valley.
-Their unusual formation takes years to fully emerge, making them much rarer than the famous arches that populate nearby Arches National Park.
+Unlike the exposed rock arches found on cliff and ridge edges, the Natural Bridges hide deep within the canyon valley.
+Their unusual formation takes a longer time to fully emerge, making them much rarer than the famous arches which populate nearby Arches National Park.

 Three famous dates mark the Natural Bridges modern history: 1883, 1904, and 1908.

 Cass Hite, a prospector in 1883, accidently stumbled upon the awe-inspiring stone bridges while searching for gold near White Canyon from his base camp along the Colorado River.
-In 1904, the bridges made headlines in National Geographic Magazine, introducing the world to this historic landmark for the first time in modern American history, and in 1908 President Theodore Roosevelt established Natural Bridges National Monument as Utah’s first National Park Service area.
+In 1904, the bridges made headlines in National Geographic magazine, introducing the world to this historic landmark for the first time in modern American history.
+In 1908, President Theodore Roosevelt established Natural Bridges National Monument as Utah’s first National Park Service Area.

 The three main sandstone bridges at Natural Bridge National Monument bear the Hopi names Sipapu, Kachina, and Owachomo.
 The Hopi are present-day ancestors to the Ancestral Puebloans who once lived in these canyons.